 Fabio Petito is Senior Associate Research Fellow in ISPI and Head of the "Religions and International Relations" Programme promoted by ISPI and the Freedom of Religion or Belief & Foreign Policy Initiative (FoRB&FPI), University of Sussex - UK.
 He is Senior Lecturer in International Relations at the University of Sussex.
 He has taught at SOAS in London, the ESCP-EAP in Paris and at ‘L’Orientale’ in Naples.

 Risultati della ricerca:

-Erik Jones is Professor of European Studies and International Political Economy, and Director of European and Eurasian Studies at the Johns Hopkins School of Advanced International Studies (SAIS).
-Professor Jones is author of The Politics of Economic and Monetary Union (2002), Economic Adjustment and Political Transformation in Small States (2008), Weary Policeman: American Power in an Age of Austerity (2012, with Dana H. Allin), and The Year the European Crisis Ended (2014).
+Erik Jones is the Director of the Robert Schuman Centre for Advanced Studies at the European University Institute.
+He has served as Professor of European Studies and International Political Economy, and Director of European and Eurasian Studies at the Johns Hopkins School of Advanced International Studies (SAIS).
+Professor Jones is author of The Politics of Economic and Monetary Union (2002), Economic Adjustment and Political Transformation in Small States (2008), Weary Policeman: American Power in an Age of Austerity (2012, with Dana H.

 We all have but one planet.
 The danger of nuclear war, climate emergency and ecological disasters mean that maintaining peace is an imperative for the very survival of humanity.
 Wars destabilize not only parts of our globe - they add to the universal insecurity and undermine the possibility of addressing shared threats.